shreejan-v/Genome-Resolved-Metagenomics/README.md

 # 📖 Citation

-If you use this repository or adapt the workflow, please cite this project appropriately.
+If you use this repository, workflow, or analysis in your research or academic work, please cite it as:

+> Shreejan V. (2026). *Genome-Resolved Metagenomic Analysis of Microbial Communities from Plastic-Polluted Coastal Sediments*.
+GitHub Repository. https://github.com/shreejan-v/Genome-Resolved-Metagenomics

+If this work is published in a peer-reviewed journal in the future, this citation will be updated accordingly.

 **Project:**